Reduction in Environmental Burden through Activities at Business Offices

 Promoting Digital Data

-Sysmex works to reduce its use of paper by utilizing personal computers, tablets, and smartphones to send and receive data electronically.
-These efforts have boosted operating efficiency and reduced paper use and waste volume.
-Our manufacturing facilities are also working to switch to electronic production records and manuals to go paperless.
+Sysmex works to reduce its use of paper by utilizing personal computers, tablets, and smartphones to send and receive data.
+These efforts have reduced paper use and waste.
+Our manufacturing facilities are also working to switch to electronic production records and manuals, promoting our paperless initiative.

 Sysmex Asia Pacific